section-engineering-education/engineering-education/content/articles/elarian-javascript-demo/index.md

 ![final screen](/engineering-education/elarian-javascript-demo/final-screen_.png)

-For this application, check the source code on Github [here](https://github.com/Qodestackr/Elarian-USSD-Service).
+You can check the source code for this application on Github [here](https://github.com/Qodestackr/Elarian-USSD-Service).

 ### Conclusion
 In conclusion, Elarian is a service provider that helps achieve a customer-first business model.
-It helps meet your business need by seamlessly integrating with the vast channel of providers in a reactive programming style that is robust, scalable, and hassle-free in infrastructure deployment and management.
+It helps meet your business need by seamlessly integrating with the vast channel of providers.

+It does this in a reactive programming style that is robust, scalable, and hassle-free in infrastructure deployment and management.

-For further learning how to integrate UUSD, SMS, WhatsApp, Telegram bots, Africa's Talking, and payment functionalities, check out [Elarian docs](https://developers.elarian.com/introduction-to-elarian/what-is-elarian).
+For further information how to integrate UUSD, SMS, WhatsApp, Telegram bots, Africa's Talking, and payment functionalities, check out [Elarian docs](https://developers.elarian.com/introduction-to-elarian/what-is-elarian).

+Happy coding!

 ---
 Peer Review Contributions by: [Mercy Meave](/engineering-education/authors/mercy-meave/)